Grand Golden Circle Tour

 Well-paved pathways are available with different viewpoints to admire the Gullfoss waterfall.
 The first viewpoint is the upper deck next to the visitor center, from which you have a panoramic view of the waterfall in its entirety.

 Following the path, you can walk down to the lower deck, to view another side of the thunderous drop that vanishes into the depth of the earth.
 Then you can see the first plunge of the waterfall from a closer distance on the lower deck.
 Please be aware that the path can be closed if it’s icy and conditions are not ideal.

 Geysir Geothermal Area

-Another feature of the area is the bubbling hot springs and the steamy muddy fields, creating the sulfuric smell.
+Another feature of the area is the bubbling hot springs and the steamy muddy fields, creating a sulfuric smell.
 The geysers create a great opportunity to immerse yourself in Iceland’s wonder.

-There’s a visitor center close by, selling souvenirs, local products, and offering many lunch options.
+There’s a visitor center close by, selling souvenirs, and local products, and offering many lunch options.

 Thingvellir National Park

 As one of the most famous sites and must-visits in Iceland, Thingvellir National Park has great significance in both the history and geology of Iceland.
 In 930 AD, the world’s first parliament was established here in Thingvellir by Vikings, making it the oldest parliament.
 Most surprisingly the parliament is still active and fully functioning!